21-Page Orthodontics Template Customisation in 43 Days — White-Label for a US Marketing Agency

 The principle behind this is simple: on a templated build, the QA loop is where the value is delivered.
 A shorter QA cycle is a weaker match to the design, not a quicker handoff.

 3. Customisation without drift.
-Over the course of the project, every change we made to the branded template — whether to a page layout, a section component, or a style token — was documented against the Figma reference.
+Over the course of the project, we documented every change to the branded template — whether to a page layout, a section component, or a style token — against the Figma reference.
 No customisation “leaked” into the template’s shared components, which means this project’s work did not degrade the template for the next site it would serve.

 4. Cross-device verification.
-Customisations were QA’d against Chrome, Firefox, Safari, and Edge on desktop, tablet, and mobile viewports — the standard agency breakpoint set.
+We QA’d customisations against Chrome, Firefox, Safari, and Edge on desktop, tablet, and mobile viewports — the standard agency breakpoint set.
 Each QA round covered the pages affected by the round’s design deltas, not the whole site, which is how a templated build stays efficient without losing coverage.

 51 QA rounds across 43 days, each tracking per-page icon-and-colour fidelity against the Figma frame rather than treating service pages as interchangeable.
 That pace — more than one iteration per calendar day on average — is what the per-page differentiation spec required; without it, the agency’s investment in 11 distinct Figma frames would have been invisible at launch.